 In addition to funding, IRLE will provide grantees with collaborative meeting space, opportunities for publication and promotion of work products, and other research support appropriate to the project.

-Requirements and expectations:
+Reporting requirements and expectations:

 - Masters and doctoral students with a GPA above 3.0 and no incompletes.

 - Applicants must be in residence at UC Berkeley and not on leave during the grant period.
+(Working remotely is fine).